tylerbwong/stack/README.md

 * View questions, answers, and comments with rich Markdown previews
 * Switch to any Stack Exchange site
-* Log in to vote for questions, bookmark questions, or post new questions and answers (Saving drafts supported)
+* Log in to vote for questions or post new questions and answers (Saving drafts supported)
+* Bookmark questions to save for later (Supports offline)
 * Search for questions with advanced filter controls
 * View other users' profiles
 * Dark mode